Faculty of Graduate Studies

 2) the Ukrainian women's movement, with particular attention to it's North American (Canada and the United States of America) expression;

-3) Ukrainian and Ukrainian Candadian history, politics and culture.
+3) Ukrainian and Ukrainian Canadian history, politics and culture.

 If in any given year, there is no suitable Masters or Doctoral student candidate for the award, the Scholarship will be offered to a graduate student who: